R2 vs. NAID AAA Certification: What's the Difference?

 Making a Choice

 All in all, what matters most to your business should inform your choice of which provider you outsource your IT asset disposition and data destruction to.
 As we’ve seen from both certifications’ standards, if your company’s brand is solely concerned with the environmental impact of electronics recycling, then picking a company that’s either NAID AAA or R2 certified is a relatively equal choice.
-If, however, you’re in the business of handling highly sensitive information and are required to meet privacy and security regulations like HIPAA, then the clear choice is to work with a NAID AAA certified member.
-Naturally, since both certifications are achieved voluntarily, it’s good to recognize that a company with either certification holds itself to higher standards than is currently required by law.
-But when it comes to the responsible handling and destruction of data, NAID AAA certification goes out of its way to give your business the highest degree of protection currently in the industry.
-To learn more about the responsible handling and destruction of data, contact us
+If, however, your business handles sensitive information and you’re required to meet privacy and security regulations like HIPAA, then the clear choice is to work with a NAID AAA certified member.